On the Optimal Linear Contraction Order of Tree Tensor Networks, and Beyond: Examples

-A sample algorithm execution can be visualized in Fig.~\ref{fig:iks_exec}.
-We are considering only the precedence graph of $T_4$, but the algorithm would have to consider all precedence graphs.
-In the first phase, the algorithm builds the precedence graph of $T_4$, which is equivalent to rooting the network in $T_4$.
-The subtree of $T_2$ is not yet linearized, thus the algorithm merges $T_1$ and $T_5$, by observing the rank monotonicity, i.e., $\cg{violet}{2}\:\cdot\:\cg{brown}{0} \leq \cg{violet}{1}\:\cdot\:\cg{brown}{2}$.
-After the merge step, a normalization step is required (step \fbox{ 3}), since $T_2 \rightarrow T_1$, but $rank(T_2) \geq rank(T_1)$.
-The algorithm is then able to linearize $T_4$ and denormalize it (the compound tensor $T_2T_1$ is decomposed into individual tensors, as in step \fbox{ 5}).
-Finally, we can build the linear contraction order from the denormalized linearization.
+An execution of the algorithm is visualized in Fig.~\ref{fig:ikkbz_exec}.
+We are considering only the precedence graph of $T^{[4]}$, but the algorithm would have to consider all precedence graphs.
+In the first phase, the algorithm builds the precedence graph of $T^{[4]}$, which is equivalent to rooting the tree tensor network in $T^{[4]}$.
+The subtree of $T^{[2]}$ is not yet linearized, thus the algorithm merges the linearizations of $T^{[1]}$ and $T^{[5]}$, which in this case are the nodes themselves, by observing the score monotonicity w.r.t. ``$\leq$'' (as defined in Thm.~\ref{theorem:asi_cost_function}).
+After the merge step, a normalization step is required (step~\fbox{ 3}), since $T^{[2]} \rightarrow T^{[1]}$, but $\sigma(T^{[1]}) \leq \sigma(T^{[2]})$.
+This creates the compound tensor $T^{[2]}T^{[1]}$ which comprises both $T^{[2]}$ and $T^{[1]}$, in that order.
+Its score is calculated as described in Alg.~\ref{algo:normalization}.